top of page

 BIO | KAMILLE D. WHITTAKER

-She also teaches writing to undergraduate and graduate students in Mercer University's Academic Resource Center Online Writing Lab, and was recently named University of Georgia's Cox Institute for Journalism's Industry Fellow for 2023.
+Elsewhere, she's taught writing to undergraduate and graduate students in Mercer University's Academic Resource Center Online Writing Lab, and was named University of Georgia's Cox Institute for Journalism Innovation, Management and Leadership's Industry Fellow for 2023.
+She now serves on the Institute's Advisory Board.

 Immediately following, she worked in the same capacity with the D.C.-based Heldref Publications (now Taylor & Francis), an academic publisher of 40 humanities and scientific journals and The Washington Post in conjunction with Newsweek magazine (formerly WPNI) for the Metro, Education and Health desks, before returning to the Black Press via the National Newspaper Publishers Association (NNPA) as a National Correspondent.